 R: First things first!
 How long have you been painting, and how did you get into it?

 A: – I have been painting since my childhood.
 I remember how I used to paint everything that surrounded me, and I never missed an opportunity to create something beautiful.
 Consciously and thoughtfully, I started to paint three years ago.
 Before fulfilling my dream as a watercolor artist and illustrator, I have been working as a graphic designer.
-It was quiet creative work, but I wanted something else — something that will give me more freedom and creativity.
+It was quite creative work, but I wanted something else — something that will give me more freedom and creativity.
 So I left my job and entirely dedicated myself to painting.
 I had to overcome many obstacles, failed attempts, and put in so much hard work.
 Fortunately, my family supported me all the way.
 Now I cannot imagine my life without painting.

 R: About your preferred medium – Did you always work with watercolours?